-Assumptions on the events in s': We want to prove that th cannot be blocked indefinitely.
-Of course this can happen if threads with higher priority than th are continuously created in s'.
-Therefore we have to assume that events in s' can only create (respectively set) threads with equal or lower priority than prio of th.
-We also need to assume that the priority of th does not get reset and all other reset priorities are either less or equal.
+Assumptions on the events in s': To make sure th has the highest precedence we have to assume that events in s' can only create (respectively set) threads with equal or lower priority than prio of th.
+For the same reason, we also need to assume that the priority of th does not get reset and all other reset priorities are either less or equal.
 Moreover, we assume that th does not get "exited" in s'.
 This can be ensured by assuming the following three implications.

 '''

-If Create th' prio' \in set s' then prio' \leq prio
+If Create th' prio' \in set \ s' then prio' \leq prio

-If Set th' prio' \in set s' then th' \neq th and prio' \leq prio
+If Set \ th' prio' \in set \ s' then th' \neq th and prio' \leq prio

-If Exit th' \in set s' then th' \neq th
+If Exit \ th' \in set \ s' then th' \neq th

 '''